 As we age, tendons become less flexible, which brings about tendonitis in middle aged and older people.
 Often all of these causes combine over a lifetime, leading to tendonitis.
 The ailment can occur in any joint, but it is often found in hands.

-Common Reasons People Seek Hand Surgery for Tendonitis
+Seeking Hand Surgery for Tendonitis

 When tendonitis interferes with daily life, and mild pain medications, avoidance of painful motion and other conservative treatments have helped only temporarily, hand surgery may be the solution to restore pain-free movement to the tendons of the hand.

 Here are some common activities that can become painful or impossible with tendonitis of the hand, leading sufferers to seek surgical help from Northern NJ surgeons:

 - Grasping or grabbing items from a shelf or a desk causes hand pain in the muscles or joints.

 - Essential activities are impaired; simple tasks such as opening doors or buttoning a shirt can become difficult with severe tendonitis of the hand.

 - Driving is affected by hand pain, numbness or swelling.

 - Using a computer keyboard or mobile phone is painful.

 - Work activities become painful.